 Tag Archives: Bomber Command

-75 years ago today the first prototype Lancaster took to the air for its first flight from Woodford, Manchester.
+The first prototype Lancaster took to the air for its first flight from Ringway, Manchester.
 It was to become the work-horse of RAF Bomber Command and the most successful bomber of World War Two.
 The Lancaster was one of the most dangerous places to be in the entire war – the life expectancy of a new recruit was just two weeks.

 Thanks to all who served with the RAF during the Battle of Britain.
 It wasn’t just fighter pilots who saved Britain from invasion!